BTBRBorn/selfGPT/README.md

 This is my attempt to create an LLM.
 So far what I have gpt like model training module on a single gpu.
 Because multi gpu training is expensive (quite expensive if you use thousands of them), I am focusing on trying to find a much more efficient model architecture that has same computational properties makes transformer architecture powerful.
-I am all about efficency.
-Even if in this case it is paramount to make the model more efficient to achieve my objective, I love making a system more efficient without losing any performance in general.

 But why implement everything from scratch.
 There are many great open source pretrained models I can finetune to my needs, right?
 In my opinion, if you really want to understand every aspects of a system, you should build one from scratch.
 And also I love doing it.
 It is so fun :).
 Another good reason, I want to invent much more efficient model architecture than already existing ones (inference and/or training).
 We will still need multi gpu training of course but if I can invent a more efficient architecture, I can find investment much more easily to train a multi gpu model, and build a team to help me.

 Since I wanted to experiment with different vocabulary sizes, I also wrote a tokenizer class that can be trained with BPE.